-Postgraduate training at the Kirk Kerkorian School of Medicine at UNLV provides residents with a broad based training in plastic surgery.
-The primary teaching hospital of the program is University Medical Center with 554 beds and home to the only Level I Trauma Center in Nevada.
+Postgraduate training at the Kirk Kerkorian School of Medicine at UNLV provides residents with a broad-based training in plastic surgery.
+The primary teaching hospital of the program is University Medical Center (UMC) with 554 beds and home to the only Level I Trauma Center in Nevada.
 The other major institutions of the residency program are Sunrise Hospital and Sahara Surgery Center.

 The duration of the integrated plastic surgery program is six years.
-The first three years of the training is comprised of general surgery training and specialty rotations as required by the ACGME PGY 1-3, followed by three months of subspecialties, and nine months involving both clinical and basic science training in plastic surgery during PGY-4.
-Clinical plastic surgery training encompasses the entire year during PGY-5, and as chief resident of the service, the resident assumes the responsibility of managing the clinical service of plastic surgery during PGY-6.
+The first three years of the training is comprised of general surgery training and specialty rotations as required by the Accreditation Council for Graduate Medical Education (ACGME) PGY 1-3, followed by three months of subspecialties and nine months involving both clinical and basic science training in plastic surgery during PGY-4.
+Clinical plastic surgery training encompasses the entire year during PGY-5 and as chief resident of the service, the resident assumes the responsibility of managing the clinical service of plastic surgery during PGY-6.

 Provide exemplary patient care and clinical education.